jcmoraisjr/haproxy-ingress/docs/content/en/docs/getting-started/_index.md

 HAProxy Ingress needs a running Kubernetes cluster.
 Controller version v0.16 needs Kubernetes 1.21 or newer, see other supported versions in the [README](https://github.com/jcmoraisjr/haproxy-ingress/#use-haproxy-ingress) file.
 HAProxy Ingress also works fine on local k8s deployments like [minikube](https://minikube.sigs.k8s.io), [kind](https://kind.sigs.k8s.io), [k3s](https://k3s.io), [k3d](https://k3d.io) or [colima](https://github.com/abiosoft/colima).

-An ingress controller works exposing internal services to the external world, so another pre-requisite is that at least one cluster node is accessible externally.
+An ingress controller works exposing internal services to the external world, so another prerequisite is that at least one cluster node is accessible externally.
 On cloud environments, a cloud load balancer can be configured to reach the ingress controller nodes.

 HAProxy Ingress uses [TLS SNI extension](https://en.wikipedia.org/wiki/Server_Name_Indication) and the [Host header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Host) to associate requests and ingress' `host`s.
 The easiest way to accomplish this on local environment is using [nip.io](https://nip.io).
 A production environment should consider a [dynamic DNS](https://en.wikipedia.org/wiki/Dynamic_DNS) solution or a [wildcard DNS record](https://en.wikipedia.org/wiki/Wildcard_DNS_record).